yairshinar/ecom/README.md

 ## Challenges
+- **Recommendation Engine**: With numerous algorithms at disposal, ensuring recommendations were both accurate and relevant was challenging.
+Eventually, a hybrid model combining collaborative and content-based filtering was adopted.

+- **Scalability**: Ensuring the platform's scalability, especially with a large influx of products and users.
+Cloud-based solutions and database query optimizations were vital.

 - One significant challenge was deciding on the best approach for the recommendation engine.
 With multiple algorithms available, I wanted to ensure that the recommendations were accurate and relevant.
 After researching and testing, I settled on a hybrid model combining collaborative and content-based filtering.
 This provided a balance between user behavior and product attributes, ensuring relevancy in recommendations.